icerpc/icerpc-csharp/README.md

 </configuration>
 ```

-You can create the `NuGet.config` in the source folder or any folder up to the drive root.
+You can create the `nuget.config` in the source folder or any folder up to the drive root.

 ## Testing